facebook/react-native-website/docs/linking.md

 > For web URLs, the protocol ("http://", "https://") must be set accordingly!

-> This method might behave differently in a simulator e.g. "tel:" links are not able to be handled in the iOS simulator as there's no access to the dialer app
+> This method may behave differently in a simulator e.g. "tel:" links are not able to be handled in the iOS simulator as there's no access to the dialer app.

 ---